LEADERSHIP PROGRAM FOR RISING 11TH GRADERS (STAR Program)

-- A STAR is entering their junior year of High School.
-If they have been to camp before they are preparing to make the transition from camper to staff member.
+- A STAR is entering their junior year of high school.
+If they have been to camp before, they are preparing to make the transition from camper to staff member.
 STARs are not typical “Campers,” nor are they “Staff”; STARs are entirely their own category.
-STARs must possess positive character and personality qualities in order to be effective leaders and role models.
-Learning to be welcoming and inclusive in a diverse camp community and learning what it means to be a leader in the context of that community will make them a STAR!
+STARs must possess positive character and personality traits in order to be effective leaders and role models.
+Learning to be welcoming and inclusive in a diverse camp community, and learning what it means to be a leader in the context of that community will make them a STAR!

 Benefits of Being a STAR

 - STARs will have a variety of privileges at CBR!
-Our training session will begin with a day on Lake Burton or on campus special event!
+Our training session will begin with a day on Lake Burton or an on campus special event!
 STARs will have significant time off of their responsibilities to hang out with their age group and fellow CBR staff members.
-By being a part of the STAR program will be an experience like any other at campfreedom, community, pure fun, and preparation for the real world.
+By being a part of the STAR program will be an experience like any other at camp – freedom, community, pure fun, and preparation for the real world.

 - STARs will be housed in camper cabins that they are working with and there will be staff members living in the cabin with them.